|Guide||♦||4 Triplogs||0 Topics|

 Where is Juniper Flats Mountain, and why doesn't it sound very exciting?
 It's in the Mule Mountains near Bisbee.
 And no, it isn't exciting, but the view is nice.
 Mostly, it's something to do if you are in the Bisbee area.
 It is also on one of the precious few patches of public land in the Mule Mountains.
 The mountain doesn't have an official name, but it rises above the broad bench of Juniper Flats, overlooking Highway 80.

 You can begin hiking anywhere along the road.
-Sure, you could drive to within a quarter of a mile of the summit before you are stopped by a vehicle barrier gate, but the point is to hike.
-The pull off spot near the first set of radio towers you come to on Juniper Flats Road (2 miles up) is a fine place to start (mile 0 for this write-up).
+Sure, you could drive to within a quarter of a mile of the summit before a vehicle barrier gate stops you, but the point is to hike.
+The pull-off spot near the first set of radio towers you come to on Juniper Flats Road (2 miles up) is a fine place to start (mile 0 for this write-up).
 Peek over the reddish granite bluffs at the highway over a thousand feet below.
 To the south is Mount Ballard, the highpoint of the Mule Mountains, at 7,320 feet.

 As it wraps its way around the mountain, the road offers views across the Mule Mountains to the Huachuca, Whetstone, and Dragoon ranges.
 The summit and its communication towers come into view at 1.5 miles.
 A locked vehicle barrier gate stops vehicles, but hikers are welcome to explore.
 You are on the south summit of the mountain, elevation 7,161 feet.
 To the north, across a broad saddle, is the 7,110 foot north summit.
 Enjoy the view of nearly all of Cochise County.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.